| 4 min read

 Marc Lelu

-This guide focuses on DKIM because it is the most important piece for reliable DMARC alignment from a marketing platform.
+This guide focuses on DKIM because it usually provides the reliable aligned identifier for marketing mail.

 Before you start